 Most classes range from 15 to 20 students, depending on the topic/format.

-Urban Policy & Planning students can take classes in other departments at Hunter or at other CUNY schools so long as they correspond to your program of study and/or concentration.
+Urban Policy & Planning students can take classes in other departments at Hunter or other CUNY schools so long as they correspond to your program of study and/or concentration.
 Permission must be received from the Hunter department in which the outside class is offered.
 For courses at other CUNY schools, an e-permit must be filed through the CUNY portal.
-MS students are able to take up to 9 credits outside the department.
-MUP students are able to take 12 credits outside the department.
+MS students can take up to 9 credits outside the department.
+MUP students can take 12 credits outside the department.

 Yes, with the permission of the program director.
 Once you are admitted, you will need to meet with the program director to complete a course equivalency form.
 You will need to provide a course description and course syllabus for each course you wish to transfer.

 Students in the MUP program must fulfill an internship during their degree, although substitutions are possible for students already full-time employed in planning-related fields.
 While completing the internship, students must take a seminar class to get credit for the internship.
 While students are encouraged to do as many internships as they want, credit is only given for the internship completed in conjunction with the seminar.
 Students intern at a variety of public, private, and non-profit agencies.
 Here are some examples: NYC Office of Emergency Management, Mayor’s Office of Long-term Sustainability, MTA/NYC Transit, Department of Transportation, Sam Schwartz Engineering, Economic Development Corporation, Louis Berger, Harlem Community Development Corporation, Brooklyn Partnership, Borough President Offices, and Community Boards.

-Students find internships and job placements on their own with some assistance from faculty.
+Students find internships and job placements independently with some faculty assistance.
 Hunter Urban Policy & Planning keeps a listing of potential internship sites and internship and job announcements on our e-community, which is accessible to enrolled students.
 Many students turn their internships into full-time jobs.

-For more information on retention and graduation rates, view our MUP Program Snapshot — this document contains outcomes-related information, required by the Planning Accreditation Board (PAB), which accredits Hunter’s MUP program.
+For more information on retention and graduation rates, view our PAB 2022-2023 Public Information Page— this document contains outcomes-related information required by the Planning Accreditation Board (PAB), which accredits Hunter’s MUP program.